arsendovlatyan/gevorg.github.com/index.md

 ## World coverage

-I born on May 5, 1987 in Yerevan, Armenia and since that time I live here.
+I was born on May 5, 1987 in Yerevan, Armenia and since that time I live here.
 I had some business trips to Munich, Germany and some nonbusiness trips to armenian regions.

 ## Languages